VOLTTRON/volttron/docs/source/setup/index.rst

       cd volttron

-      # bootstrap.py --help will show you all of the "package options" such as
+      # python3 bootstrap.py --help will show you all of the "package options" such as
       # installing required packages for volttron central or the platform agent.
+      # In VOLTTRON 7 web packages are required so include --web in addition to --rabbitmq

-      python bootstrap.py --rabbitmq [optional install directory defaults to
+      python3 bootstrap.py --web --rabbitmq [optional install directory defaults to
        <user_home>/rabbitmq_server]

   .. note:: If your PYTHON_PATH is configured for Python 2.7, you'll need to use